Breck Associates home > Hot Springs around Breckenridge

 Located right in the town of Salida is the town's aquatic center, heated by natural hot water.
 Usually temperatures here are: Lap Pool: 84-86 degrees.
 Leisure Pool: 97-100 degrees.

-The largest hot springs pool in the state is one visited by President Theodore Roosevelt when he was visiting Colorado and setting up the National Park System.
-An historic hotel is located just across the street from the pool and a full recreation center is attached to it.
-There is an Olympic-size lap-lane area in the largest of the outdoor pool with a large circular slide, diving boards and twice the size of the lap lane is leisure pool area.
-A second smaller, but still very large pool is hotter and a great place to be on a cold day.
+The largest hot springs pool in the state is one visited by President Theodore Roosevelt when he was in Colorado setting up the National Park System.
+Just across the street is a historic hotel with a full recreation center.
+There is an Olympic-size lap-lane area in the larger outdoor pool with a large circular slide, diving boards, and a super-sized leisure pool area.
+A second smaller, though still large, pool is hotter and a great place to be on a cold day.
 Other pools include a kids wading pool, some indoor hot tubs, saunas, and steam rooms.

 Glennwood's hot springs pool is filtered and cleaned with a state-of-the-art environmentally friendly system pioneered in Germany.